yaaminiv/yaaminiv.github.io/_posts/2022-02-01-February-2022-Goals.md

 **Ocean Acidification and Reproduction Review**:

+- Revise discussion section
-- Start integrating new papers into main text and supplemental material
+- Complete a full read-through of the main text and supplementary material
-- Revise figures

 **Other**:

-- Meet with Carolyn, Ann, and Neel to discuss projects and funding opportunities for the next six months
+- Contribute to eelgrass transcriptomics paper
-- Develop any potential projects
+- Think more about potential projects
+- Send out postdoctoral mentorship survey
-- Coordinate postdoctoral mentoring program with Maggi
+- Coordinate pre-application postdoctoral mentoring program
+- Apply to any relevant faculty positions, funding opportunities, or postdocs

 ### Deep Freeze